-- A new requirement for "significant errors", (of a nature that management out to be made aware of) affecting consumers to be detected, classified and escalated to the Board urgently. - A new requirement to formally analyse "at the appropriate level" the rate of occurrence and patterns of errors on a regular basis and at least once every six months (not just an 'appropriate' analysis of patterns of errors and an investigation into whether they were isolated). - A new requirement to have in place arrangements for the reporting to the compliance, risk or any other relevant function, and to the Board (or entity or persons controlling the firm) of aggregated information on the number of errors handled, resolved and on the analysis referred to above. - A new requirement on firms to take "all reasonable" steps to make a prompt refund due to a consumer as a result of an error" that has caused a consumer to overpay or suffer a financial loss.
+- A new requirement for "significant errors", (of a nature that management out to be made aware of) affecting consumers to be detected, classified and escalated to the Board urgently.
+Further guidance has been provided on the types of errors that could be considered significant errors. - A new requirement to formally analyse "at the appropriate level" the rate of occurrence and patterns of errors on a regular basis and at least once every six months (not just an 'appropriate' analysis of patterns of errors and an investigation into whether they were isolated). - A new requirement to have in place arrangements for the reporting to the compliance, risk or any other relevant function, and to the Board (or entity or persons controlling the firm) of aggregated information on the number of errors handled, resolved and on the analysis referred to above. - A new requirement on firms to take "all reasonable steps to make a prompt refund due to a consumer as a result of an error" that has caused a consumer to overpay or suffer a financial loss.
 A record of the steps taken to make the refund must also be retained (it is also clarified that this is without prejudice to additional requirements under the Payment Services Regulations).

-The existing requirement obliging firms to have procedures in place for the effective handling of errors affecting consumers has been updated to require firms to have "robust governance" arrangements", which must include written procedures for the appropriate and effective handling of errors.
+The existing requirement obliging firms to have procedures in place for the effective handling of errors affecting consumers has been updated to require firms to have "robust governance arrangements", which must include written procedures for the appropriate and effective handling of errors.
+The Central Bank has indicated that the governance arrangements and procedures a firm puts in place for the effective handling of errors should reflect the "nature and scale" of the business although there are certain minimum standards required.
 The new requirements outlined above are included as examples of what comprise these more general governance arrangements.